-Sumidero Canyon can be visited from 8:00 am to 5:00 pm every day but Tuesdays (it’s closed on Tuesdays).
+Sumidero Canyon can be visited from 8:00 a.m. to 5:00 p.m. every day but on Tuesdays (it’s closed on Tuesdays).

 The following is a rough outbreak of the costs of visiting the Cañón del Sumidero.

-ADMISSION FEE – 34 MXN ($1.7 USD) per person.
-This is the actual fee for he Sumidero Canyon National Park as a whole.
-When you visit, after you pay the admission, you’ll be given a wristband.
+ADMISSION FEE – 36 MXN ($2.14 USD) per person.
+This is the actual fee for the Sumidero Canyon National Park as a whole.
+When you visit, after you pay for the admission, you’ll be given a wristband.
 This gives you access to the park and the numerous viewing towers situated throughout the area.

 How to explore Sumidero Canyon